ruby/www.ruby-lang.org/en/installation/index.md

 ### RailsInstaller and Ruby Stack

-If you are installing Ruby in order to use Rails, you can use the following
+If you are installing Ruby in order to use Ruby on Rails, you can use the following installers:
-installers:

 * [RailsInstaller][railsinstaller]
   which uses RubyInstaller but gives you extra tools that help with Rails development.
+  It supports OS X and Windows.
 * [Bitnami Ruby Stack][rubystack]
-  which provides a complete development environment for Ruby on Rails.
+  which provides a complete development environment for Rails.
-  It supports Windows, OS X, Linux, virtual machines and cloud images.
+  It supports OS X, Linux, Windows, virtual machines and cloud images.

 ## Package Management Systems